 - Medical costs and other treatment and rehabilitation expenses

 - Loss of relationship

-- Can I make a claim if the accident occurred many years ago
+- Can I file a claim if the accident occurred many years ago?

-Any personal injury lawsuit that is launched years after the accident will be difficult to pursue.
-A lawyer for head injuries can help you gather the evidence necessary to link your current condition to the accident.
-Your legal counsel should know what to look for and how to get it.
-They will also know how to put together a convincing and compelling case.
+Keep in mind that any personal injury lawsuit launched years after the accident will be difficult to pursue.
+We can help you gather the evidence necessary to link your current condition to the accident.
+Your legal counsel should know what to look for and how to put together a convincing and compelling case.